trankimtu/C-Shap-Fundamental/README.md

 ```
 # Top-level statements

-namespace -> classes -> members -> method -> statements
+namespace -> classes -> members -> method -> statements<br>
 .NET 6.0 use C# 10 by default.
 With C# 10, you don’t necessarily need to include using System; or define a class and Main method for very simple programs, thanks to top-level statements.
 You can write a minimal program like this:
 ```
   Console.WriteLine("Hello, World!");
 ```
-This works because C# 10 allows you to omit the traditional structure, making it easier to write quick scripts or small applications.
+This works because C# 10 allows you to omit the traditional structure, making it easier to write quick scripts or small applications.<br>

-However, if you're working on a larger project or prefer the traditional structure for readability and organization, you can still use the full syntax:
+However, if you're working on a larger project or prefer the traditional structure for readability and organization, you can still use the full syntax:<br>
 Traditional C#
 ```
 using System;